davecom/SwiftGraph/README.md

   * Removing a particular vertex (all other edge relationships are automatically updated at the same time (because the indices of their connections changes) so this is slow - O(v + e) where v is the number of vertices and e is the number of edges)
 * `UnweightedGraph` - A generic class implementation of `Graph` that adds convenience methods for adding and removing edges of type `UnweightedEdge`. `UnweightedGraph` is generic over the type of the vertices.
 * `WeightedGraph` - A generic class implementation of `Graph` that adds convenience methods for adding and removing edges of type `WeightedEdge`. `WeightedGraph` also adds a method for returning a list of tuples containing all of the neighbor vertices of an index along with their respective weights. `WeightedGraph` is generic over the types of the vertices and its weights.
-* `CodableUnweightedGraph` and `CodableWeightedGraph` - Subclasses of `UnweightedGraph` and `WeightedGraph` that add support for the `Codable` protocol.
-Their vertex and weight types must also be `Codable`.
-This allows serialization of graphs to formats like JSON.
 * `UniqueElementsGraph` - an experimental subclass of `UnweightedGraph` with support for union operations that ensures all vertices and edges in a graph are unique.

 ### Search